European Central Bank: Location

 The bank is based in Ostend (East End), Frankfurt am Main.
 The city is the largest financial centre in the Eurozone and the bank's location in it is fixed by the Amsterdam Treaty.
 The bank moved to a new purpose-built headquarters in 2014, designed by a Vienna-based architectural office, Coop Himmelbau.
 The building is approximately 180 m tall and is to be accompanied by other secondary buildings on a landscaped site on the site of the former wholesale market in the eastern part of Frankfurt am Main.
 The main construction on a 120,000 m2 total site area began in October 2008, and it was expected that the building would become an architectural symbol for Europe.
 While it was designed to accommodate double the number of staff who operated in the former Eurotower, that building has been retained by the ECB, owing to more space being required since it took responsibility for banking supervision.

 Debates surrounding the ECB

 Debates on ECB independence

 The debate on the independence of the ECB finds its origins in the preparatory stages of the construction of the EMU.
 The German government agreed to go ahead if certain crucial guarantees were respected, such as a European Central Bank independent of national governments and shielded from political pressure along the lines of the German central bank.
 The French government, for its part, feared that this independence would mean that politicians would no longer have any room for manoeuvre in the process.
-A compromise was then reached by establishing a regular dialogue between the ECB and the Council of Finance Ministers of the euro area, the Eurogroupe.
+A compromise was then reached by establishing a regular dialogue between the ECB and the Council of Finance Ministers of the euro area, the Eurogroup.